How to Study For Exams

 Plus, you can make it fun by bringing some healthy snacks and drinks to have when you take a break, and maybe reward yourselves when you have finished a session.

-Just do what you can to make these study sessions good ones that will help you in that exam hall.
+Just do what you can to make these study sessions and practice tests good, so that it will help you in that exam hall.

 Make Appointments With Your Teachers